mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 If you'd like to know more about it [I've prepared a short video](https://twitter.com/mangopdf/status/1123400764926226432).

----
+## Browsing the "Manage Booking" page's HTML

 ![Screenshot of inspect element tab open]()

-I scrolled around through the HTML and eventually got to a big pile of JSON data.
+I scrolled around through the HTML and eventually got to a big pile of JSON data 🤔🤔🤔.
 I skimmed through it, not really knowing what it meant, furiously trying to find anything that looked out of place or secret.

 I eventually realised that manually reading JSON with my eyes was not an efficient way of defending my country, and Ctrl + F'd the HTML for "passport".